mxro/maxrohde-web/content/posts/2010/2010-05-23-osgi-maven-declarative-services-apache-felix-scr-netbeans/index.md

 ---
-title: 'OSGi + Maven + Declarative Services + Apache Felix SCR + NetBeans'
-date: '2010-05-23'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2010-05-23"
+title: OSGi + Maven + Declarative Services + Apache Felix SCR + NetBeans
 ---

 This post is part of a series of posts on [java modularity with OSGi and Declarative Services](http://maxrohde.com/2010/05/26/java-modularity-tutorials-osgi-declarative-services-and-maven/).